WilleeRobot/StarNotaryV3/README.md

 # Ethereum Smart Contract, Tokens, and Dapp

-**PROJECT: Decentralized Star Notary Service Project** - For this project, I created a star notary DApp complete with a smart contract and deployed to the public testnet, Rinkeby.
+**PROJECT: Decentralized Star Notary Service Project** - This is a star notary DApp complete with a smart contract and deployed to the public testnet, Rinkeby.

 ### Token Particulars (ERC-721):